foundersandcoders/express-handlebars-workshop/ws-steps.md

     defaultLayout: 'main',
   })
   ```
-  4. We now need to make the revevant folders.
+  4. We now need to make the relevant folders.
 Create a views directory within src.
 This is what you set in the app.js file as the directory to hold the .hbs files.
   5. In src/views creates a layouts directory.
   6. In src/views creates a partials directory.